Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc liftings: definitions

 we deduce that $\sF\otimes k=F$ as $\bQ$-divisors.
 We can now deduce the second statement using \cite{kk-singbook}*{Corollary 2.13}. \end{proof}

 We generalise the notion of strong log lifting to demi-normal surfaces.

 \begin{definition}[Strong log lifting II] Let $X$ be a demi-normal surface over $k$.
 Let $X^{\nu}$ be the normalisation of $X$ with the conductor scheme $D \subset X^{\nu}$.
-We say that $X$ is \emph{strongly log liftable} if there is a Cartesian diagram of couples
+We say that $X$ is \emph{strongly log liftable} if there is a commutative diagram